elusivecodes/FrostDateTime/README.md

 Set the date in current timezone.

-- `date` is a number representing the date you wish to set the DateTime to.
+- `date` is a number representing the date.

 ```javascript
 date.setDate(date);